Fiserv/SnapPay/docs/appendix-a-test-data.md

 ## Test Cards

-Note: Use any date in future for expiration date.
+Note: Use any date in future for credit card expiration date.

 | Card Number      | Type       |
 |------------------|------------|